This beautiful valley of Jezreel/Megiddo will never see an end-time battle

-This is the final Atonement of Israel the firstborn son of God for whom Jehovah exclusively provided a propitiatory sacrifice, the lamb Jesus, as clearly explained by the apostle Paul in most of his epistles, but specifically in Hebrews; chapters 9 and 10.
+This is the final Atonement of God's firstborn son Israel for whom Jehovah had exclusively provided a propitiatory sacrifice, the lamb Jesus, as clearly explained by the apostle Paul in most of his epistles, but specifically in Hebrews; chapters 9 and 10.

 Yes, a final atonement for Israel, not for the adulterous wife who was not forgiven her sins, but as that firstborn son of Ex 4:22, whom Jehovah never abandoned, beautifully evidenced here in that intimate connection where Jehovah promises a new covenant with that same nation:

 (Jeremiah 31:31-37) 31 “Look!
 There are days coming,” is the utterance of Jehovah, “and I will conclude with the house of Israel and with the house of Judah a new covenant; 32 not one like the covenant that I concluded with their forefathers in the day of my taking hold of their hand to bring them forth out of the land of Egypt, ‘which covenant of mine they themselves broke, although I myself had husbandly ownership of them,’ is the utterance of Jehovah.”‑

 ‑ 33 “For this is the covenant that I shall conclude with the house of Israel after those days,” is the utterance of Jehovah.
 “I will put my law within them, and in their heart I shall write it.
 And I will become their God, and they themselves will become my people.”